johnBradley501/uk.ac.kcl.kdl.jb.poms.rdfserver/uk.ac.kcl.kdl.jb.poms.rdfserver/readme.txt

          not very many triples in it, this also takes some time: more than 20 minutes on my machine.
       -- Third, load the ontology file (renamed to poms_ont.ttl) This is the smallest file of all, but still takes about 40 minutes to load on my machine!!
+-- Here are the reports, including timings for the loading of the three files: poms> load D:/research/poms-lod/d2rq-0.8.1/poms_clean.ttl Loading data...
+   Data has been added to the repository (1802900 ms) poms> load d:/research/poms-lod/d2rq-0.8.1/poms_geom.ttl Loading data...
+   Data has been added to the repository (1166513 ms) poms> load d:/research/poms-lod/Ontology/poms_ont.ttl Loading data...
+   Data has been added to the repository (4749128 ms)